 “The good thing about our department is that people here have quite a good reputation for teaching.
-A lot of faculty have got awards for teaching.” says Alan Coley, a university research professor of mathermatics.
+A lot of faculty have got awards for teaching.” says Alan Coley, a university research professor of mathematics.

 Another big advantage at Dalhousie is the small size of our program.
-Some first year classes can be large, but our fast-track first year calculus class has only 30 students on average and our upper-level classes are quite small.
+Some first year classes can be large, but our fast-track first year calculus course has only 30 students on average and our upper-level classes are quite small.

 "You get a lot of personal attention.
 There’s a lot of project work.
 Basically, we try to educate the students so they can solve problems on their own," says Jeannette Janssen.

 MATH 2120Methods for Ordinary Differential Equations

 A comprehensive introduction to the theory of ordinary differential equations (ODEs), which is a broad field in pure and applied mathematics with numerous applications in other sciences.
 The topics include: special types of ODEs of 1st order, homogeneous and inhomogeneous linear ODEs with constant coefficients, Laplace transforms, systems of ODEs.

 Prerequisites: MATH 1010.03 and MATH 2030.03, or permission of the instructor.